EriksenJ/ra_guide/README.md

 ## R

-We generally try to use R for data cleaning and statistical analyses.
-One reason is that
+We generally use R for data cleaning and analysis.

 # Data storage